JGCRI/moirai/diagnostics/readme.md

 (3)`print_difference_stats`: Setting this boolean to true will print out a summary of differences for the user which help identify the source of the difference (The specific ISO, GLU where the difference is coming from)
 (4)`path_to_LDS_Data` and `path_to_mapping_files` : These parameters allow the user to use specifc datasets and specific mapping files which enable comparisons of outputs between different versions of moirai.

+# Other diagnostics
+There are four R scripts in `…/moirai/diagnostics` that generate a variety of figures.
+Make sure that `…/moirai/diagnostics` is the R working directory before running the scripts.
+Each script writes to a user-specified directory within the outputs directory.
+Set this diagnostic output directory within each script.
+Each script has a detailed description at the beginning, and comments identifying the relevant directories, files, and flags that the user can change to customize the outputs.
+To diagnose country-level harvested area and production outputs, use `plot_moirai_crop_ctry.r`.
+To diagnose land use region level harvested area and production outputs, use `plot_moirai_crop_rglu.r`.
+Note that the difference statistics and the KS tests in `plot_moirai_crop_rglu.r` are invalid when the geographic land units are not identical among the different data sets.
+To diagnose the land type area output, use `plot_moirai_land_type_area.r`.
+To diagnose the land rent output (at different aggregation levels), use `plot_moirai_landrent_glu.r`.
+Note that the difference statistics and KS tests in `plot_moirai_landrent_aez.r` are invalid when the geographic land units are not identical among the different data sets.